prometheus/pushgateway/README.md

 e.g. with 'CR' aka '\r', 'CRLF' aka '\r\n', or just the end of the packet, will result in a protocol error.*

+Pushed metrics are managed in groups, identified by a grouping key of any number of labels, of which one must be the `job` label.
+The groups are easy to inspect via the web interface.

 Examples:

 * Push a single sample into the group identified by `{job="some_job"}`: